 If both bytecode and a stub file provide information for the same element, the stub file information is used.
 In particular, an un-annotated type variable in a stub file is used instead of annotations on a type variable in bytecode.
 This feature allows stub files to change the effective annotations in all possible situations.
-Use the -AstubWarnIfOverwritesBytecode command-line option to get a warning whenever a stub file overwrites bytecode annotations.
 Use the -AstubWarnIfRedundantWithBytecode command-line option to get a warning whenever a stub file specification is redundant with bytecode annotations.